HomelessPhD/Zden_LVL5/README.md

 in *_keys.txt files.
 All produced by the mentioned MATLAB script **crack_pzl.m**

 In order to verify resulting keys i have reused the script from my previous project - BrainWallet: **CRPT5FIX_Brute_electrum.py***
+(just to check if some addresses were also funded, anyway this step could be done a bit easier - without address balance verification because the goal address is known.
+It should be [1cryptoGeCRiTzVgxBQcKFFjSVydN1GW7](https://www.blockchain.com/explorer/addresses/btc/1cryptoGeCRiTzVgxBQcKFFjSVydN1GW7)